Angelo8828/hoi4-better-philippines-names/README.md

 I chose the new names of the Philippines according to my own interpretation of Philippine History before and during World War II.

 Regarding the Fascist Philippines' name, the Second Philippine Republic headed by former President Jose P. Laurel in real life didn't change the country's name.
-It's actual official name is `Republika ng Pilipinas` and it has no official English translation, only Japanese and Spanish ones, since it's a puppet republic by the Japanese in WW2 [(source)](https://en.wikipedia.org/wiki/Second_Philippine_Republic).
+It's actual official name is `Republika ng Pilipinas` but you can notice that it has no official English translation, only Japanese and Spanish ones, since it's a puppet republic by the Japanese in WW2 [(source)](https://en.wikipedia.org/wiki/Second_Philippine_Republic).

 For the communist Philippines, it's somewhat problematic because the "Partido Komunista ng Pilipinas" was just an underground movement in the 1930s and has no presence in Commonwealth-era Philippine politics.
 I just chose `Bayan` as it's name because I think they would choose it to be the Philippine's name if they would be able to have a chance to rule the archipelago.